dimailn/vrf/README.md

 There is ```rf-scope``` component that helps you to break your form by logical scopes.

-For example, if you need to disable only part of form, it'll look like
+For example, if you need to disable only part of a form, it'll look like

 ```vue